-- 3. Land Acquisition Policies and Procedures offer information about land purchases.
+- 1. The existing Basic Policy provides public information about the mission, purpose, strategic direction, and major elements of the District's operations. - 2.
+The Public Notification Policy ensures that reasonable and timely efforts are made to notify surrounding landowners and interested members of the public of District activities. - 3.
+Land Acquisition Policies and Procedures offer information about land purchases.
 This also includes the restrictive policy under which the District may use eminent domain to purchase private land at fair market value.
 Eminent domain in the Coastside Protection area has been permanently removed as a District power by California state law under an agreement with the San Mateo County Farm Bureau. - 4.
 Resource Management Policies establish techniques to restore the natural environment and define the practices to protect and manage resources including managing vegetation, encouraging native plants, controlling non-native plants and animals, agricultural practices, and use of fire as a land management tool. - 5.
 Use and Management Planning Process is a public process to develop use and management policies for District lands to protect the natural environment and provide opportunities for ecologically sensitive public enjoyment and education. - 6.
-The District is developing an Encroachment Policy.
-This policy will educate District neighbors and users of open space areas about activities that are notallowed on District land, or allowed only by permit.
-The policy's goal is toprotect public lands from encroachment.
-Examples of encroachments are a fence or trail that has been placed on District lands without permission. - 6.
 The policies for Road Maintenance Agreements describe the parameters under which the District will enter into road agreements, including cost-sharing and other arrangements.